Oak Leaf Hydrangea, Oakleaf Hydrangea

 Hydrangea quercifolia (Oak Leaf Hydrangea) is a very handsome and versatile deciduous shrub that provides a spectacular show all year round.

-Hydrangea quercifolia, commonly known as Oakleaf Hydrangea, is a deciduous shrub native to the southeastern United States.
+Hydrangea quercifolia, commonly known as Oak Leaf Hydrangea or Oakleaf Hydrangea, is a deciduous shrub native to the southeastern United States.

-Description: The Oakleaf Hydrangea is renowned for its distinct, lobed leaves, which resemble those of an oak tree, thus giving the plant its common name.
-Its foliage provides a magnificent display throughout the year, with green leaves in spring and summer transforming into shades of deep red, orange, and purple in the fall.
+Description: The Oak Leaf Hydrangea is renowned for its distinct, lobed leaves, which resemble those of an oak tree, thus giving the plant its common name.
+Its foliage provides a magnificent display throughout the year, with green leaves in spring and summer transforming into deep red, orange, and purple shades in the fall.

-Growth Habit and Size: Typically, this hydrangea has a mounding growth habit and can reach heights of 2 to 6 feet (60-180 cm) and a similar spread, but some varieties can grow up to 8 feet (240 cm) or more.
+Growth Habit and Size: This hydrangea typically has a mounding growth habit and can reach heights of 2 to 6 feet (60-180 cm) and a similar spread, but some varieties can grow up to 8 feet (240 cm) or more.

 Flowers: The plant’s panicle-shaped flower heads comprise numerous small, creamy-white flowers that gradually become pinkish-purple as they mature.
 Each flower head can be up to 12 inches (30 cm) long, creating a stunning visual impact.